 PO Box 577,

-The Australian Grand Prix has been a happy hunting ground for Ferrari over the years, winning 12 times which is the joint-most with McLaren.
+The Australian Grand Prix has been a happy hunting ground for Ferrari over the years, with 13 wins making them the most successful team at the event.

 Albert Park has often been kind to the Scuderia in providing them with the launchpad for title success, especially at the height of Michael Schumacher's domination in Ferrari red in the early 2000s.